 - Numb toes after wearing high heels

-- Can't feel my toes after wearing heels
+- Toes numb after wearing heels all night

-- Lost feeling in toes after wearing heels
+- Loss of feeling in toes after wearing heels

 - Talk to a podiatrist online for free